navishwadhwa/navishwadhwa.github.io/README.md

 ## Next steps

 To go to the next level, familiarize yourself with HTML and CSS.
 Fonts, colors, spacing, and similar stylings are separate from the template pages.
 Like most sites, these use Cascading Style Sheets (CSS).
-These and other more advanced settings are found in \assets\themes.
+These and other more advanced settings are found in `\assets\themes` folder.

 ### To-dos